A sudden dearth of pomegranates is messing with Julia's salad plans. She calls Rene, tells her she can't make it to dinner.

 Their marriage, wrecked.
 Her fault.
 He was chaos in bodily form: ten years younger, a set of biceps with a tattoo of a Celtic knot, a stream of frenetic chatter.
 He was a warm body.
 He didn't care about her steak, her glass of red wine.
 He didn't expect her to sit in meditation for one hour each morning, to still her mind, to observe her passing thoughts with compassion.
 He had desires of his own.
 He, surely, would let the horses run free.
 He, well... let's just say it was the best orgasm of her life.

 Later, Jared said she was projecting her guilt onto him, that he didn't actually care about all those things.
 He cared about her.
 If he'd cared so much, why couldn't he bring himself to have sex with her a little more often, she wondered.
-Jared just hadn't seemed that interested in sex, at least not after the initial newness had worn off, to the point that she'd assumed he simply wasn't attracted to her.
+Jared just hadn't seemed too interested in sex, at least not after the initial newness had worn off, to the point she'd assumed he simply wasn't attracted to her.
 Had that been it?
 It was too late to know.

 Her boss saw her in line at the butcher shop one day, her eyes widening in surprise.
 She'd always thought Buddhists were vegetarians.
 Continuing her fit of radical honesty, Julia finally admitted she wasn't a Buddhist.
 The next day, her boss used the pretence of "seasonal changes" in the retail landscape.
 She was fired.